zimolzak/psci-resource-proposal/README.md

 4. Does the HCO have a coordinated process for requesting EHR data, running queries, and generating reports?

-### Task: Conduct interviews to help develop package content

-**fixme** probably delete lots of the following

-A series of interviews will be conducted by the PSCI IQuESt team? with members of the three stakeholder groups with questions guided by the eight-dimensional sociotechnical model[^model].
-Interviews with members of the 3 stakeholder groups will be conducted with a snowball sampling approach until qualitative saturation of themes is achieved.
-The data will be analyzed using established qualitative techniques to identify patterns related to barriers and facilitators of diagnostic safety awareness and measurement.
-These findings will be communicated to the facility SaferDx Project Team at the site.
-In addition, the findings will be used to develop guidance on how the facility can integrate the e-triggers into their safety measurement and learning systems. into the change management process.

-### Task: Safer Dx ENGAGE content development

-As part of the support and guidance for developing the e-triggers the PSCI IQuESt team will host the following:

-General meetings:

-: to present the SaferDx ENGAGE change package, raise awareness of diagnostic risk via measurement and identifying areas needing improvement for the facility

-Didactic technical sessions:

-: for programmers and data managers, to review the SQL code, pseudocode (that provides human-readable description outlining the code), and documentation.
-Enable local technical teams to implement and support the e-triggers

-Clinical interpretation sessions:

-: guidance on to identifying key clinical target data and then translating this into the e-trigger SQL codes.
-These sessions will allow local teams how to determine relevant inclusion and exclusion criteria for the queries specific to the own data.

-Office hour sessions:

-: to enable connecting with the PSCI IQuESt team for high-throughput question/answers and email responses.[^translating]

 Each DISCovery site should decide who within the organization is ultimately going to receive the data, meaning who is going to take action based on it.[^feedback] This will guide the format in which